-Ethics statement
+2.1 | Ethics statement

 This research was conducted under approval of the Deakin University Animal Ethics Committee (permit numbers A113-2010 and B37-2013).
 Banding was performed under Australian Bird Banding Scheme permit (banding authority numbers 2915 and 2703).
-Research permits were approved by the Department of Environment, Land, Water and Planning Victoria (permit numbers 10006663 and 10005726), Department of Environment, Water and Natural Resources South Australia (research permit numbers M25919-1,2,3,4,5) and the Department of Primary Industries, Parks, Water and Environment Tasmania (permit number FA 13032).
+Research permits were approved by the Department of Environment, Land, Water and Planning, Victoria (permit numbers 10006663 and 10005726), Department of Environment, Water and Natural Resources, South Australia (research permit numbers M25919-1,2,3,4,5), and the Department of Primary Industries, Parks, Water and Environment, Tasmania (permit number FA 13032).

-Sample selection
+2.2 | Sample selection

-Samples were collected as part of a long-term IAV surveillance study (Ferenczi 2016; Ferenczi et al. 2016).
-Birds were captured using baited funnel walk-in traps, cannon nets or mist nets as described previously (Ferenczi 2016).
+Samples were collected as part of a long-term IAV surveillance study (Ferenczi, 2016; Ferenczi et al., 2016).
+Birds were captured using baited funnel walk-in traps, cannon nets or mist nets as described previously (Ferenczi, 2016).
 Importantly, none of the birds in this study exhibited any signs of disease.
-Samples were collected from (i) three temperate locations in Australia - the Western Treatment Plant near Melbourne (37°59'11.62"S, 144°39'38.66"E), Yallock Creek (38°13'51.6"S 145°28'43.9"E), King Island (39°55'52"S 143°51'02"E), and (ii) an interior arid location - Innamincka Regional Reserve (27°32'28"S 140°35'47"E).
-Species selected for the study included both those known to be important in IAV ecology (Anas ducks and Ruddy Turnstone) and those in which IAV has not been described (Australian Shelduck and Red-necked Avocet) (Table 1).
-Cloacal samples (from 2012, 2013) or a combination or oropharangeal and cloacal samples (from 2014) were collected using a sterile-tipped swab and were placed in viral transport media (VTM, Brain-heart infusion broth containing $2x10^6$ U/l penicillin, 0.2 mg/ml streptomycin, 0.5 mg/ml gentamicin, 500 U/ml amphotericin B, Sigma).
-All samples were assayed for IAV as described previously (Ferenczi et al. 2016).
+Samples were collected from (a) three temperate locations in Australia-the Western Treatment Plant near Melbourne (37°59'11.62''S, 144°39'38.66''E), Yallock Creek (38°13'51.6"S 145°28'43.9"E) and King Island (39°55'52"S 143°51'02"E), and (b) an interior arid location-Innamincka Regional Reserve (27°32'28"S 140°35'47"E).
+Species selected for the study included both those known to be important in IAV ecology (Anas ducks and Ruddy Turnstone) and those in which IAV has not been described (Australian Shelduck and Red-necked Avocet; Table 1).

+Cloacal samples (from 2012 to 2013) or a combination of oropharyngeal and cloacal samples (from 2014) were collected using a sterile-tipped swab and was placed in viral transport media (VTM, Brain-heart infusion broth containing $2 \times 10^6$ U/L penicillin, 0.2 mg/ ml streptomycin, 0.5 mg/ml gentamicin, 500 U/ml amphotericin B, Sigma).
+All samples were assayed for IAV as described previously (Ferenczi et al., 2016).

-RNA library construction and sequencing
+2.3 | RNA library construction and sequencing

-RNA was extracted using the MagMax mirVanaTM Total RNA isolation Kit (ThermoFisher Scientific) on the KingFisherTM Flex Purification System (ThermoFisher Scientific).
-All extracted samples were assessed for RNA quality using the TapeStation 2200 and High Sensitivity RNA reagents (Aligent Genomics, Integrated Sciences), and 10 samples with the highest concentration were pooled (based on species, location, and IAV infection status) using equal concentrations and subsequently concentrated using the RNeasy MinElute Cleanup Kit (Qiagen).
-Libraries were constructed using the TruSeq total RNA library preparation protocol (Illumina) and host rRNA was removed using the Ribo-Zero-Gold kit (Illumina).
-Paired end sequencing (100bp) of the RNA library was performed on the HiSeq2500 platform.
-All library preparation and sequencing was carried out at the Australian Genome Research Facility (AGRF, Melbourne).
+RNA was extracted using the MagMax mirVanaTM Total RNA Isolation Kit (Thermo Fisher Scientific) on the KingFisherTM Flex Purification System (Thermo Fisher Scientific).
+All extracted samples were assessed for RNA quality using the TapeStation 2200 and High Sensitivity RNA Reagents (Agilent Genomics, Integrated Sciences), and 10 samples with the highest concentration were pooled (based on species, location and IAV infection status) using equal concentrations and subsequently concentrated using the RNeasy MinElute Cleanup Kit (Qiagen).
+Libraries were constructed using the TruSeq total RNA library preparation protocol (Illumina), and host rRNA was